Pantera Logo

 Pantera LogoPantera Logo PNG

-Pantera’s expressive logo acts as the band’s business card.
-It’s energetically vibrant, effectively capturing the spirit of heavy metal – the genre in which its members operate.
-The intensity, drive, and raw nerve are all conveyed harmoniously and accurately, so fans can feel every emotional chord at first glance.
+The expressive Pantera logo is the band’s calling card.
+It is energetically alive and effectively conveys the spirit of heavy metal, the genre in which its members work.
+Intensity, drive, and raw nerve are conveyed harmoniously and precisely, allowing fans to feel every emotional note at first glance.

 Pantera: Brand overview